ER5ATZ/dyson/README.md

 ## Credits

-- Project developed by Your Name
+- Project developed by Andreas Ersch
 - Special thanks to fireship.io and open-source libraries used in the project.